-Cochrane logo and endorsement policy
+Cochrane logo and endorsement policy Please inform the Knowledge

-Please inform the Communications and External Affairs Department as soon as possible of any apparently inappropriate use of the logo, symbol, or name.
+Translations Department as soon as possible of any apparently inappropriate use of the logo, symbol, or name.

 Cochrane reserves the right to refuse all requests for use of the logo or for endorsement.
 The final decision rests with the Chief Executive Officer.

-Email: cead@lists.cochrane.org
+Email: skhamissa@cochrane.org

-community.cochrane.org/organizational-info/resources/policies/logo- and-endorsement-policy
+community.cochrane.org/organizational-info/resources/policies/logo-and-endorsement-policy